 Make sure you always have quick and easy access to your money, so avoid putting it on high-risk or non-liquid investments.
 Instead, a high-yield savings account should be your first choice.
 You can also invest in a money market account.
 In both options, not only are you guaranteed immediate access to your money, your emergency fund can keep growing until the moment you need it.

 You can also choose to invest your emergency fund in Certificates of Deposit (CDs).
-These can offer you an opportunity to earn more than high-yield or money market accounts, but the drawback is that you might incur a penalty fee if you withdraw your money too early.
+These can offer you an opportunity to earn more than high-yield savings or money market accounts, but the drawback is that you might incur a penalty fee if you withdraw your money too early.

 7. Save for retirement